3nids/qgiscombomanager/README.md

 *used for vector layer combos

-These classes offer convenient methods:
+This class offer convenient methods:

 * `getLayer()`: returns the layer currently selected in the combo box
 * `setLayer(layer)`: set the current layer in the combo box (layer can be a layer or a layer id).

+The LayerCombo will also emit signals:

+* `layerChanged()` and `layerChangedLayer(QgsMapLayer)`: whenever the layer changes.

 ## Field combos